CT Scan – Computed Tomography

 Hillsborough Radiology Center’s CT scanner utilizes state-of-the-art low-dose technology and provides a comfortable, relaxed patient experience, and the highest image quality, while reducing ionizing radiation.

 We establish our scanning protocols based on age, weight, body type, and area of interest to reduce radiation doses as low as possible.
 We practice Image Wisely Adult Imaging and Pediatric Image Gently to maintain high image quality, while minimizing radiation exposure.

 There is usually no preparation required unless the CT scan is of the Abdomen or Pelvis.
 For those studies, the patient must obtain two doses of oral contrast and a prep sheet with instructions for the exam from Hillsborough Radiology Centers.
 After arriving at our office for the exam the patient will receive an additional dose of oral contrast.
 This oral contrast improves the visualization of the bowel on CT studies.

 Frequently, CT requires IV contrast for an optimum study.
 For those CT examinations, a non-ionic contrast agent is injected intravenously to aid in diagnosis.
 If the patient has a very strong allergic history or has experienced a reaction to contrast material during a previous study, the patient should be premedicated on the day before the CT exam.
 The intravenous dyes help evaluate the blood vessels and highlights regions of abnormality.

-3D/Dental studies generate two and three-dimensional pictures with precise measurements of the jaw that are used for presurgical planning.
-Patients must bring stent if required for measurements.
+Dentascans are dental implant studies that generate two and three dimensional pictures with precise measurements of the jaw that are used for pre-surgical planning.
+Patients must bring their stent if required for measurements.
 No preparation is required.